 You can announce them by creating square graphic with information about the sale with any disclaimers in the bio so there’s no confusion.

 A smart way to sell multiple items at once is to feature other items you’re selling in your photos by creating full outfits.
 This will entice potential buyers to purchase the entire look making you a really nice profit.

 This tactic is basically up selling without any communication or persuasion and as an entrepreneur nothing is better than an easy sale.

 Depop has been a great app for me to make an extra profit without putting in too much effort and has allowed me to satisfy my shopping cravings without spending money since I can just make the cost back.

-Did these tips help you sell more on Depop?
+Did these tips for selling on Depop help you?
 Let me know in the comments.